 Fon Thachakul/Getty Images

-Alaska is hot: It's No. 2 after Hawaii on boomer bucket lists for domestic travel, according to a 2017 AARP survey, and more than 1 million passengers are expected to sail its waters in 2018.
+Alaska is hot: Alaska is hot: It's No. 2 after Hawaii on boomer bucket lists for domestic travel, according to a 2017 AARP survey, and more than 1 million passengers are expected to sail its waters in 2018.
 Summer is the peak time for an Alaska cruise, and it’s not too late to book for the 2018 season.
-Just move fast.
-Some of the best Alaska cruises sell out months in advance.

 Some cruises to consider: